Miscarriage: A Comprehensive Guide

 • Medication - Drugs like misoprostol to help the uterus contract and expel remaining tissue

-• Pain management - Over-the-counter pain relievers and heating pads for cramping
+• Pain management - Pain relievers recommended by your healthcare provider and heating pads for cramping

 Some women prefer to let their body handle miscarriage naturally without medical help.
 This usually works fine for early miscarriages, but your doctor needs to make sure everything passes completely.
 Regular follow-up visits check that the process is complete and no complications develop.

-Medication can speed up the miscarriage process and is often more comfortable than waiting.
-Your doctor will explain how the medicine works and what to expect.
+Medication can speed up the process compared with waiting, but it can cause significant cramping and bleeding.
+Your healthcare provider will explain how the medicine works, what to expect, and how to manage pain safely.
 This option lets you stay home while the tissue passes naturally.

 Advanced Treatments